justeattakeaway/pie/README.md

 yarn changeset
 ```

 Follow the prompts to select which package(s) are affected by your change, and whether the change is a major, minor or patch change.
-This will create a file in the `.changesets` directory of the repo.
+This will create a file in the `.changesets` directory at the root of the monorepo.
 This change should be committed and included with your PR.

 Considerations: